lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="encapsulation">Encapsulation</h4>

-Any class declaration gains from adding the `final` modifier, an engineer adds it by default and remove in case of a necessity.
-(An engineer shall prefer composition over inheritance.)
+Any class declaration gains from adding the `final` modifier, add it by default and remove in case of a necessity.
+(Prefer composition over inheritance.)

 `fileprivate` access modifier is usually a code smell.
-An engineer shall re-consider an alternative design approach (e.g., nested types).
+Re-consider an alternative design approach (e.g., nested types).

-The default access modifier, namely `internal`, is not specified explicitly (as well as any other default, in general).
+Don't specify the default access modifier, namely `internal`, explicitly (as well as any other default, in general).

 `class` type members are rarely useful because of discouraged use of inheritance, especially for static members.
-An engineer must be aware of the use-cases of `class` and `static` modifiers (confusing them is a common mistake.)
+Be aware of the use-cases of `class` and `static` modifiers (confusing them is a common mistake.)

-Generally, encapsulation is honored in any way.
-E.g., `@IBOutlet` properties and `@IBAction` methods are always `private`.
-Implementation details are hidden behind meaningful API.
+Generally, honor encapsulation in any way.
+E.g., always declare `@IBOutlet` properties and `@IBAction` methods `private`.
+Hide implementation details behind meaningful API.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="implementation">Implementation</h3>

-An engineer makes use of type inference and the current namespace.
+Makes use of type inference and the current namespace.
 The compiler notifies them when a type should be stated explicitly.
-However, there might be occasions when specifying a type explicitly makes code more effective.
+However, there might be occasions when specifying a type explicitly makes compilation faster.

 Similar rules are applied to nested types and enum cases.
 The shorthand notation starting with a dot is preferred whenever is possible.

-An engineer makes use of lazy initialization of the properties that aren't immediately needed.
-They also prefer complex lazily initialized properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration.)
+Makes use of lazy initialization of the properties that aren't immediately needed.
+Also prefer complex lazily initialized properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration.)

 Conditional code checks "the golden path" (the most probable option) first.
 Inverted checks (like `!incorrect`) are discouraged because of poor readability.
-When both rules appear to be mutually exclusive, alternatives shall be considered.
+When both rules appear to be mutually exclusive, consider alternatives.

 **Initialization**

-If the initial or constant value of a property doesn't depend on the initializer's parameters, a default value is preferred over setting it within the initialization code.
+If the initial or constant value of a property doesn't depend on the initializer's parameters, prefer a default value over setting it within the initialization code.

 `.init()` is not used for initialization: